matzegoebel/run_WRF/README.md

 The package was tested with Python 3.6.

 ## Installation
+In the root directory run:

-Run `pip install -e .` in the root directory.
+`pip install -e .`

 ## Testing
 The folder `tests` contains scripts and data for testing the code after changing it.
-Type `pytest` in the command line to run the test suite and see if everything still works as expected.
+Change to that folder and type `pytest` in the command line to run the test suite and see if everything still works as expected.
 By default, for this to work, the ideal case `em_les` must be compiled in serial and parallel mode and the build directories `WRF_test` and `WRF_test_mpi` must reside in `$wrf_builds/test`.

 ## Known problems